Periods: it is a natural part of the reproductive cycle in which blood from the uterus passes through the vagina.

 What to eat and what not to eat during periods

-Eat foods rich in iron minerals.
+Eat foods rich in iron and minerals.
 Although calcium is also good during menstruation, dairy products are not good.
 They contain arachidonic acid, which can cause more cramping in the lower abdomen.

 Experts say that do not consume food with high sodium at all.
 Excess sodium intake may cause fluid retention, bloating, and more cramping.